B3x0r/PacMan/README.md

 #### Description:

-This project uses HTML and Javascrip and was a week 4 assignment.
+This project uses HTML and Javascript and was a week 4 assignment.
 It's just a PacMan type character going across the screen and back using setInterval.

 <img src= "PacMan1.png" width='200'/>